Skip to main content

 • Application for Interim Instructional Services, with Qualified Mental Health Condition ONLY, MCPS Form 311-15C.

-The authorized health provider should anticipate at least a four-week absence from school from the time of referral in order for a student to be eligible for IIS.
+The authorized health provider should anticipate a minimum of a four-week absence from school from the time of referral in order for a student to be eligible for HHT.
 For absences of shorter duration, the school of enrollment should work with the parents/guardians to provide missed academic work.
-Following childbirth, a student may receive IIS for up to six weeks unless extenuating circumstances warrant further services.
+Following childbirth, a student may receive HHT for up to six weeks (or up to eight weeks for Cesarean Section births).

 Submit the completed application and medical documentation to your child’s school counselor.
 Applications that are incomplete may cause delays in the start of services.